nahidath/Blind-Test/README.md

-# Quiz-React
+# Blind Test
-A simple quiz app made with ReactJS and Deezer API.
+A simple blind test made with ReactJS and Deezer API.
 It a work in progress.
 PAUSED.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).